lagunovsky/docker-backup/duplicity-backup/README.md

 ## Contributing

-The development version of the code is available at https://github.com/zertrin/duplicity-backup in the `dev` branch.
-It is a bleeding-edge version with the latests changes that have not yet been tested a lot, but that's the best starting point to contribute.
+The development version of the code is available at https://github.com/zertrin/duplicity-backup.sh in the `dev` branch.
+It is a bleeding-edge version with the latest changes that have not yet been tested a lot, but that's the best starting point to contribute.

 Pull requests are welcome!
 However please **always use individual feature branches for each pull request**.
 I may not accept a pull request from a master or dev branch.